richpeck/exception_handler/README.md

 The controller uses a *single* method/view to build a response to errors.
 This view remains the same for *every* exception; the ONLY change is the *[layout](/app/views/layouts/exception.html.erb)* - depending on the HTTP response being returned (`4xx`/`5xx`).

-The beauty lies in the *simplicity* through which this is achieved.

-Rather than having many different elements, its SOLE focus is to provide different HTML responses via differing *layouts*. `ExceptionHandler` does this within the scope of [`ActionView`](http://guides.rubyonrails.org/action_view_overview.html), allowing for the use of `views`, `helpers` and `data` from the database.
+The beauty lies in the *simplicity* through which this is achieved → rather than having many different elements, its SOLE focus is to provide different HTML responses via differing *layouts*. `ExceptionHandler` does this within the scope of [`ActionView`](http://guides.rubyonrails.org/action_view_overview.html), allowing for the use of `views`, `helpers` and `data` from the database.

 The gem works 100% out of the box in `production`, and has the option to be called in [`dev`](#dev) if necessary.